natewatson999/node-virustotal/README.md

 * "cancelRescan" : takes a SHA256 filehash and asks Virustotal to cancel the rescan of the file with that hash.
 * "getFileBehavior" : takes a SHA256 filehash and asks Virustotal for the behavior information of the file with that hash.
 * "getFileNetworkActivity" : takes a SHA256 filehash and asks Virustotal for the network information of the file with that hash.
+* "getClusters" : takes a year, month, and date; and asks Virustotal for the cluster analysis of that data.

 ### Example
 ```